 Types of Personal Injury

 There are numerous circumstances in which one might end up with grounds for bringing a personal injury suit against someone.
-In general, any time you are injured through the negligent or reckless action or inaction of another, you can seek compensation.
+In general, any time you are injured through the negligent or reckless action or inaction of another, such as a motorcycle accident, you can seek compensation.
 This can even include defective and dangerous products that malfunction or cause harmful side effects.
 Below, we discuss a few general types of civil injury claims, but an Anne Arundel County personal injury lawyer can elaborate and explain how your unique circumstances might apply.
 If a loved one has passed because of an injury caused by another’s negligence, you may have grounds to file a wrongful death claim.